Sloop John B: Earliest publications

-"The John B. Sails" was transcribed by Richard Le Gallienne, with five verses and the chorus published in his article “Coral Islands and Mangrove-Trees” in the December 1916 issue of Harper’s Monthly Magazine (pp. 81–90).
-The first two verses and chorus were also published in Chapter IV of Gallienne's 1917 novel Pieces of Eight.
-The lyrics describe a disastrous voyage on a sloop, with the vessel plagued by drunkenness, arrests and a pig eating the narrator's food.
-In the chorus, the narrator repeatedly expresses a desire to return home.
+"The John B. Sails" was transcribed by Richard Le Gallienne, with five verses and the chorus published in his article "Coral Islands and Mangrove-Trees" in the December 1916 issue of Harper’s Monthly Magazine.
+Gallienne published the first two verses and chorus in his 1917 novel Pieces of Eight.
+The lyrics describe a disastrous voyage on a sloop, with the vessel plagued by drunkenness and arrests and a pig eating the narrator's food.

-Carl Sandburg included the first three verses and chorus of "The John B. Sails" in his 1927 collection of folksongs, The American Songbag.
-He states that he collected it from John T. McCutcheon (a political cartoonist from Chicago) and his wife, Evelyn Shaw McCutcheon, who at the time owned Blue Lagoon Island, a Cay off of Nassau.
-The McCutcheons told him:
+Carl Sandburg included the first three verses and chorus of "The John B. Sails" in his 1927 collection The American Songbag.
+He states that he collected it from John T. McCutcheon, a political cartoonist from Chicago.
+McCutcheon told him:

 The Beach Boys version

 Arrangement

 The Kingston Trio's 1958 recording of "The John B. Sails" was recorded under the title "The Wreck of the John B." It was the direct influence on the Beach Boys' version.
 The Beach Boys' Al Jardine was a keen folk music fan, and he suggested to Brian Wilson that the Beach Boys should record the song.
 As Jardine explains:

 Jardine updated the chord progression by having the subdominant (D♭ major) move to its relative minor (B♭ minor) before returning to the tonic (A♭ major), thus altering a portion of the song's progression from IV — I to IV — ii — I. This device is heard immediately after the lyric "into a fight" and "leave me alone".

 Wilson elected to change some lyrics: "this is the worst trip since I've been born" to "this is the worst trip I've ever been on", "I feel so break up" to "I feel so broke up", and "broke up the people's trunk" to "broke in the captain's trunk".
 The first lyric change has been suggested by some to be a subtle nod to the 1960s psychedelia subculture.